oliviawestmacottssw/SSW.Rules.Content/rules/do-you-save-each-script-as-you-go/rule.md

 <br> or  C:\Program Files (x86)\SSW Time PRO.NET\SQLScripts  (64 bit)

 <br>Later on you will get these 7 benefits: <br>
-1. ​When you have an error you can see exactly which script introduced it
+1. When you have an error you can see exactly which script introduced it
 2. You don't have to use a compare tool like Red-Gate SQL Compare at the end of your development cycle
 3. Your application can automatically make schema changes
 4. The application can have a "Create" database button when installed for the first time